West-ward 202 (CORTISONE 25 mg)

 Pill imprint West-ward 202 has been identified as Cortisone acetate 25 mg.

-Cortisone is used in the treatment of adrenal insufficiency; rheumatoid arthritis; osteoarthritis; loeffler's syndrome; bursitis (and more), and belongs to the drug class glucocorticoids.
+Cortisone is used in the treatment of osteoarthritis; adrenal insufficiency; bursitis; ankylosing spondylitis; rheumatoid arthritis (and more), and belongs to the drug class glucocorticoids.
 FDA has not classified the drug for risk during pregnancy.
-Cortisone 25 MG is not subject to the Controlled Substances Act.
+Cortisone 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10.00 mm

 - Drug Class:

 - Pregnancy Category:

 - N - Not classified

 - Not a controlled drug

 - Inactive Ingredients: